Are Silver & Gold Magnetic? Here’s How To Test Your Silver & Gold

 When buying silver coins or bars, educate yourself on what authentic pieces should look like.
 Too many inexperienced hobbyists buy coins that seasoned collectors and investors can pick out as fakes from a mile away.
 Rounds and bars should match or be within the tolerances of specific weights and sizes.

-If you’re buying non-monetized bullion items such as rounds and bars, stick with pieces from major, reputable refineries with well-known and highly recognizable seals—these are generally easier to spot than fakes from less-than-familiar names.
+If you’re buying non-monetized bullion items such as rounds and bars, stick with pieces from major, reputable refineries.
+Look for those with well-known and highly recognizable seals.
+These are generally easier to spot than fakes from less-than-familiar names.

 Don’t forget to use the magnet test!
 Remember, if your gold or silver items are magnetic, they’re not really pure gold or silver!